Welcome to Adventist Women Leaders

 Celeste Ryan Blyden

-Celeste Ryan Blyden, vice president for Strategic Communication and Public Relations for the Columbia Union Conference, is an author, editor, speaker, local church elder, and mom to two young women leaders.
+Celeste Ryan Blyden, executive secretary for the Columbia Union Conference, is an author, editor, speaker, local church elder, and mom to two young women leaders.
 She is the founding director of AWL.

 As the director of communication for the Mid-America Union Conference, Brenda Dickerson enjoys collaborating with the many talented photographers, designers, writers and readers who help keep OUTLOOK magazine’s product suite strong and relevant.